mustafa-hiri/AgeGenderRacePredictor-/README.md

 ```

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] for a list of known issues or to report new ones.
+Contributions are welcome!
+Please feel free to fork the repository, make your changes, and submit a pull request.
+For any issues or feature requests, check the [issues page](https://github.com/mustafa-hiri/AgeGenderRacePredictor-/issues).

 ## Acknowledgments

-- Special thanks to the VGGFace project for providing the foundational model architecture.
+- Thanks to the VGGFace project for the model architecture.
-- Gratitude towards the UTKFace dataset for enabling comprehensive model training and testing.
+- The UTKFace dataset was invaluable for model training and testing.